-The subsidized employment program is available to selected Jobs participants.
-Jobs participants gain work experience while employed with a public or private sector employer.
-The participant's cash assistance benefits are replaced with employer paid wages while participating in the program.
-Subsidy payments are made to the employers of participants to offset the cost of wages and other employer-paid benefits including training.
+The Subsidized Employment Program is available to selected Jobs Program participants.
+Jobs Program participants gain work experience while employed with a public or private sector employer.
+The participant's Cash Assistance benefits are replaced with employer-paid wages while participating in the program.
+Subsidy payments are made to the employers of participants to offset the cost of wages and other employer-paid benefits for a trial period.